eclipse-sirius/sirius-specs/specs/proposal/571115-provideWidgetToEditAValueInEditionTable/571115-provideWidgetToEditAValueInEditionTable.md

 The "Cell Editor" tool will have only one property.
 The qualified class name of the `CellEditorFactory`.
 This class is a class of the Viewpoint Specification Project, like for [Java Extension](https://www.eclipse.org/sirius/doc/specifier/general/Writing_Queries.html#service_methods) declared the "Viewpoint".
 ![Service VSM Registration](serviceVsmRegistration.png)

-The `CellEditorFactory` should implements the interface `org.eclipse.sirius.table.tools.internal.command.ITableCellEditorFactory`:
+The `CellEditorFactory` should implements the interface `org.eclipse.sirius.table.ui.tools.api.editor.ITableCellEditorFactory`:

 ![CellEditorFactory interface](CellEditorFactory_interface.png)